Caspar2318/netflix-clone/README.md

 # Live address at:

+NO API usage, hard code data input in mongoDB

 npx create-next-app --typescript
 => y => name => yes to ESLint => No => No => Enter